E-Resource Center: John Jay College of Criminal Justice: City University of NY

 How can I identify non-native English speaking students in my class?

-Answer: It is not always easy to distinguish non-native English speakers (NNES) from native ones.
-This is because accent, the characteristic we normally associate with non-native status, might be missing in students who started to learn English at a young age.
-However, native-like fluency in spoken English doesn't necessarily mean the student is a native speaker.
+Answer: It is not always easy to distinguish non-native English speakers (NNES) from native speakers.
+We usually assume that a non-native speaker of English will have an accent, but a student who started learning English at a young age may not have one.
+Native-like fluency in spoken English doesn't necessarily mean the student is a native speaker, however.
 The student's writing might still show signs of interference from another language.
 To identify the non-native English speakers in your class:

 • Try getting a writing sample from your students as early in the semester as possible.
-It can be a short, informal writing assignment where you can ask students for example about their expectations from your class or about their previous experiences with your discipline etc. The writing samples will reveal the students who might need extra help because their native language is not English.
+It can be a short, informal writing assignment in which you ask students to write about their expectations for your class, their previous experiences with your discipline, etc. The writing samples will indicate which students who might need extra help because their native language is not English.

 • To learn more about writing features of non-native English speakers, click here to see annotated samples of their writing.